TL;DR

 19. Don’t Forget Your Metadata

-Here are some pointers on what to include in your landing page metadata:
+Here’s what to include in your landing page metadata:

 20. Ask for Less Painful Information First